 Can I simulate more devices than my plan allows?

 No, simulating more devices than your plan allows isn’t possible.
 If you need more simultaneous connections, upgrade to a higher plan or add a router-based setup where permitted.
-The Truth About What VPN Joe Rogan Uses And What You Should Consider

 How do I switch plans if I realize I need more devices?